As a continuation of our Insurance Issue, read on for more about homeowner, auto, and umbrella policies.

 Reviewing your policy at each renewal can help you look for things that have changed (such as a covered driver moving out of state with the car for college, or an aging car that it no longer makes sense to have a low deductible for comprehensive coverage (think hail storm).
 Perhaps you don’t need rental car coverage because you have another car available to you in your household or coverage through AAA.
 These savings can add up over time.

-Read more below about auto insurance and the kind of conversations we can prepare you to have.
+Read more about auto insurance and umbrella liability insurance, and the kinds of conversations we can prepare you to have.

 Gallant Financial Planning is available work with you and your family to help provide you with the knowledge and tools you need to find the right level of insurance for your situation.
 Schedule an appointment today.

--NOTE: Gallant Financial Planning is not a licensed insurance broker.
-We provide education so that you can have the right conservation with your insurance broker to get your family the best coverage.
+-NOTE: Gallant Financial Planning is not a licensed insurance agent, nor are we an insurance broker.
+We are not licensed to sell insurance, and as fiduciaries, our only goal is for you to have the best outcome.
+We provide education so that you can have the right conversation with your licensed insurance agent to get you the appropriate insurance coverage for your individual situation.